• About Us

 Overview

 Colorado CollegeColorado College is a small liberal arts school located in Colorado Springs.
-Founded in 1874, it has a population of just over 2,100 students.
+Founded in 1874, it has a population of just under 2,200 students.
 The urban setting allows students to fully take advantage of opportunities for internships and employment.
 The location also offers outdoor adventures, where students can hike, bike or climb Pikes Peak.
 Many who attend the school love nature.
 One of the most popular clubs organizes excursions for backpacking, cross-country skiing and kayaking.

 Every month, students have a four-and-a-half day ‘block break,’ before starting the next course.
 Overall, students take eight classes each year.
 Another difference from other traditional schools: faculty members are encouraged to form relationships with students outside the classroom.
 They have a program called Breaking Bread, where faculty members invite students into their homes for dinner.
 More than 200 of these events are held every year.